 - (a) assets of the Club from and against any liability, costs, expenses and payments whatsoever which may be properly incurred or made by them in the exercise of their duties or relation to any property of the Club vested in them or in relation to any legal proceedings or which otherwise relate directly or indirectly to the performance of the functions of a Trustee of the Club.

 - (b) The liability of the Trustees for the performance of any contractual or other obligation undertaken by them on behalf of the Club shall be limited to the assets of the Club."

 Section 7 - Meetings of the Club

-days before the date of such meeting or any General Meeting as hereinafter mentioned, post or deliver to each member by post or electronic means if appropriate a notice of the meeting containing the business to be discussed
+days before the date of such meeting or any General Meeting as hereinafter mentioned, post or deliver to each member notice thereof and of the business to be brought forward thereat.

 Section 9 - Dissolution of the Club

 If, upon the winding up or dissolution of the Club, there remains after the satisfaction of all its debts and liabilities any property whatsoever, the same shall not be paid to or distributed amongst the members of the Club but shall be given or transferred to some registered Community Amateur Sports Club or Clubs, any registered charity or charities or the Royal Yachting Association Such recipients to be determined by the members of the Club by Resolution passed at a General Meeting at or before the time of the dissolution.